yiwenxue/mice_data_analysis/README.md

     [x] COSINOR PRECESSION

 # Not finished
+    [ ] add some linux filesystem support into file.c

 # Usage
     $ ./test [path] -- will do analysis on every temp or act file(with two days data)